gwk/libqk/readme.md

 libqk
 =====

-libqk is a utility library for OS X and iOS Objective-C application programming.
+libqk is a utility library for OSX and iOS Objective-C application programming.
-It is highly experimental, and generally not ready for production use.
+It is highly experimental; some parts are stable, some parts are unstable, and some parts are completely broken.

 ## Features

-### Build scripts for creating the following static libs for both architectures (including fat iOS/Simulator libs):
+### Build scripts for creating the fat static libs for both platforms (including fat iOS/Simulator libs):
 * libjpeg/libturbojpg
 * libpng
 * libsqlite3
+* opencv

 The image libraries are useful for situations that require manipulating image data directly, e.g. creating OpenGL textures.
 Core Graphics can load both PNG and JPG files, but imposes its own limited pixel formats on the resulting image data.

-### JNB
-An experimental file format called JNB (JSON, Null, Bytes).
-In the future this may be generalized to TNB (Text, Null, Bytes).
-The basic idea is to create a hybrid file format consisting of a text header, a null terminator and padding, followed by a 16 byte aligned binary data section.
-The header describes the binary data structure sufficiently so that it can be correctly parsed (and perhaps verified).
-This approach makes it easy to inspect the textual header on the command line, easy to parse arbitrarily complex metadata from the header, but also provides the density of raw binary storage (and the capability to mmap this data).

 ### Cross-platform Objective-C
 * A variety of categories extend the Foundation classes.
 * Core Foundation wrapper class provides the convenience of ARC for CF types.
 * Core Graphics wrapper classes and utilities.
 * OpenGL utilities, including convenient shader and program objects that ease the shader development cycle.
-* CUI classes unify various AppKit and UIKit classes (CUIView in particular).
+* CUI classes unify various similar AppKit and UIKit classes (your mileage may vary!).
 * QKData protocol enables abstract interface-oriented programming for binary data.
 * QKImage provides an image buffer class that can be used with both Core Graphics and OpenGL.
 * PNG and JPG loaders for QKImage.